your-diary/piet_programming_language/README.md

 As noted earlier, there is no explicit *implementation-dependent maximum stack depth*.

-Practically, when the depth (i.e. the second top entry of a stack) is large than `len(stack) - 2`, the command is simply ignored according to
+Practically, when the depth (i.e. the second top entry of a stack) is larger than `len(stack) - 2` (i.e. the whole stack minus the two popped entries), the command is simply ignored according to

 > *Any operations which cannot be performed (such as popping values when not enough are on the stack) are simply ignored, and processing continues with the next command.*

 By the way, the complexity of `roll` command only depends on the depth (i.e. `O(depth)`).
-Even if the number of rolls (i.e. the ) is large, the command runs quickly.
-The same applies to `pointer` command and `switch` command, both of which take `O(1)`.
+Even if the number of rolls (i.e. the top entry of a stack) is large, the command runs quickly.
+The similar applies to `pointer` command and `switch` command, both of which take `O(1)`.

 ## 4. Known Bugs

-Currently, only ASCII characters are supported though Piet Programming Language shall support Unicode characters as stated in [the spec](https://www.dangermouse.net/esoteric/piet.html):
+Currently, only ASCII characters are supported though Piet Programming Language shall support Unicode characters as stated in the spec:

 > *Data values exist only as integers, though they may be read in or printed as Unicode character values with appropriate commands.*